mnot/I-D/draft-nottingham-rfc8615bis.md

 (sometimes called "site-wide metadata") before making a request.
 For example, the Robots Exclusion Protocol (<http://www.robotstxt.org/>) specifies a way for automated processes to obtain permission to access resources; likewise, the Platform for Privacy Preferences {{?P3P=W3C.REC-P3P-20020416}}
-tells user-agents how to discover privacy policy before interacting with an origin server.
+tells user agents how to discover privacy policy before interacting with an origin server.

-While there are several ways to access per-resource metadata (e.g., HTTP header fields, WebDAV's PROPFIND {{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or deployment difficulties) associated with them often precludes their use in these scenarios.
+While there are several ways to access per-resource metadata (e.g., HTTP header fields, PROPFIND in Web Distributed Authoring and Versioning (WebDAV) {{?RFC4918}}), the perceived overhead (either in terms of client-perceived latency and/or deployment difficulties) associated with them often precludes their use in these scenarios.

 At the same time, it has become more popular to use HTTP as a substrate for non-Web protocols.
 Sometimes, such protocols need a way to locate one or more resources on a given host.

 When this happens, one solution is to designate a "well-known location" for data or services related to the origin overall, so that it can be easily located.
 However, this approach has the drawback of risking collisions, both with other such designated "well-known locations" and with resources that the origin has created (or wishes to create).
-Furthermore, defining well-known locations usurp's the origin's control over its own URI space {{?RFC7320}}.
+Furthermore, defining well-known locations usurps the origin's control over its own URI space {{?RFC7320}}.

-To address these uses, this memo reserves a path prefix in HTTP, HTTPS, WS and WSS URIs for these "well-known locations", "/.well-known/".
+To address these uses, this memo reserves a path prefix in HTTP, HTTPS, WebSocket (WS) and Secure WebSocket (WSS) URIs for these "well-known locations", "/.well-known/".
 Future specifications that need to define a resource for such metadata can register their use to avoid collisions and minimise impingement upon origins' URI space.

 Well-known URIs can also be used with other URI schemes, but only when those schemes' definitions explicitly allow it.